 Everybody in school is responsible to ensure that there is a high expectation set for behaviour.
 Within the Extended Leadership, Phase team Leaders are expected to monitor their phases behaviours on a weekly basis.
 This is achieved by using the analytics software on Class Charts.
 Any behaviours highlighted through this process will be reported to Emma Blackmore who is responsible for leading Behaviour in school.
 This will then be discussed as part of the Behaviour Social and Welfare meetings that happen fortnightly.

-From this, necessary support will be put in place from members of staff including The Helping Hands.
-The Helping Hands are responsible for supporting behaviour around the school and designated to implement targeted support sometimes in addition to support from the Pastoral and SEN Team.
-This support is monitored and reviewed regularly by the behaviour lead to access the impact it is having on the child's behaviours.
+Support is monitored and reviewed regularly by the behaviour lead to access the impact it is having on the child's behaviours.
 The governing body are involved in the process of monitoring of behaviour through monitoring visits which are then reported back at governing body meetings.

-\ Staff induction, development and support - including regular training for staff on behaviour:
+Staff induction, development and support - including regular training for staff on behaviour;